This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is a migraine headache diagnosed?

-Your child's healthcare provider will ask questions about your child's headaches.
+Your child's healthcare provider will ask about your child's headaches.
 Have your child describe the pain and any other symptoms, such as nausea.
-Tell the provider if you think anything triggered the pain.
-The provider will also want to know what your child ate and drank before the pain started.
+Tell the provider if you think anything triggers the pain.
+The provider will also want to know if pain tends to start after your child eats or drinks anything.
 Tell the provider about any medical conditions your child has or that run in the family.
 Include any recent stressors that your child has had at home or school.
 Your child may also need any of the following:

 - A neurologic exam may be done.
 Your child's healthcare provider will check how your child's pupils react to light.
 Your child's memory, hand grasp, and balance may also be tested.

 - MRI or CT pictures may be done to find the cause of your child's migraine headache.
 Your child may be given contrast liquid so his or her brain shows up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if your child has any metal in or on his or her body.

 How is a migraine headache treated?